pkimpel/retro-220/software/BALGOL/README.txt

     Note that this program is written using a different assembly language than the other BALGOL components below.

-    See Appendix A, F, and G in
+    See Appendix A, F, and G in the Compiler reference manual at: http://bitsavers.org/pdf/burroughs/electrodata/220/
-    http://bitsavers.org/pdf/burroughs/electrodata/220/
     220-21017_B220_BALGOL_Mar63.pdf.